stratisdevex/Stratis.DevEx/src/Stratis.CodeAnalysis.Cs/README.md

 This tool is a Roslyn analyzer that provides static analysis and validation of Stratis smart contract C# code.

 # Installation
-You need to add the Stratis.DevEx [package dev feed](https://www.myget.org/F/stratisdevex/api/v3/index.json) to your NuGet package sources e.g. in Visual Studio goto Tools->Options->NuGet Package Manager->Package Sources and add the URL https://www.myget.org/F/stratisdevex/api/v3/index.json.
+You need to add the Stratis.DevEx [package dev feed](https://www.myget.org/feed/Packages/stratisdevex) to your NuGet package sources e.g. in Visual Studio goto Tools->Options->NuGet Package Manager->Package Sources and add the URL https://www.myget.org/F/stratisdevex/api/v3/index.json.
 ![img](https://phx02pap002files.storage.live.com/y4mFcBqajfZXbydpDpjiAiulclR9coMXZSydLbTxLKGfz9tyH2m4w86rPrkZ-413id1Wx5nhdOiS6CnnLu7EHEs10pv7J80zhwTaA8WPv3-ZQ3mGB_eHI7Fke3K4rCv501KDPyf7I3PGS1vLfoQhZtzfECq2tUXp6xEWr9sVZxp1ONLZVDSDweix3scfSCO8TZ7?width=1918&height=963&cropmode=none)
-Make sure you select to inlude prerelease packages in the NuGet browser window.
-Then install the latest version of the package.
+Make sure you select the right package source and also to include prerelease packages in the NuGet browser window.
+Then install the latest version of the package into your smart contract project.

 # Usage
 The analyzer can be configured using `%AppData%\StratisDev\stratisdev.cfg`.
 Logfiles are written to the same folder.